liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 - view the current article's history
 - Print the current article

-Administrator's have access to an additional set of links at the top of the app that allows them to perform the following actions on the current article:
+Administrators have access to an additional set of links at the top of the app that allows them to perform the following actions:

 - Edit the article
 - Add a child article